OPM/ResInsight-UserDocumentation/content/export/Snapshots.md

 The commands to snapshot existing views and plots are available from the toolbar and the **Edit** and **File**->**Export** menus in the main windows {{< image-in-text src="images/export/SnapShotToolBar.png" >}}

-### Snapshot to Clipboard {{< image-in-text src="images/export/SnapShot.png" >}}
+### Snapshot to Clipboard

-A snapshot of the active view is copied to the clipboard using **Edit -> Copy Snapshot To Clipboard**.
+A snapshot of the active view is copied to the clipboard using **Edit -> Copy Snapshot To Clipboard**  {{< image-in-text src="images/export/SnapShot.png" >}}.

-### Snapshot to File {{< image-in-text src="images/export/SnapShotSave.png" >}}
+### Snapshot to File

-Image export of the currently active 3D View or Plot Window can be launched from **File -> Export -> Snapshot To File**.
+Image export of the currently active 3D View or Plot Window can be launched from **File -> Export -> Snapshot To File** {{< image-in-text src="images/export/SnapShotSave.png" >}}.

-### Snapshot All Views/Plots to File {{< image-in-text src="images/export/SnapShotSaveViews.png" >}}
+### Snapshot All Views/Plots to File

-If a project contains multiple 3D Views or Plot Windows, all of them can be exported in one go using **File -> Export -> Snapshot All Views To File**.
+If a project contains multiple 3D Views or Plot Windows, all of them can be exported in one go using **File -> Export -> Snapshot All Views To File**  {{< image-in-text src="images/export/SnapShotSaveViews.png" >}}.
 This will either export all the 3D Views or all the Plot Windows, depending on whether you invoke the command in the 3D Main Window or the Plot Main Window.

 The files generated are stored in a folder named _`snapshots`_ within the folder where the Project File resides.